sciencecorp/synapse-python/README.md

     options:
-    -h, --help            show this help message and exit --rpc-port RPC_PORT   Port to listen for RPC requests --discovery-port DISCOVERY_PORT
+    -h, --help            show this help message and exit --iface-ip IFACE_IP   IP of the network interface to use for streaming data --rpc-port RPC_PORT   Port to listen for RPC requests --discovery-port DISCOVERY_PORT
                             Port to listen for discovery requests